DevTechnology/DRIC/Documentation/Configuration/MonitoringConfig.md

     * Actions:
      * Send message to topic "DEV_IT"

-## Level 2 (Not Implimented)
+## Level 2 (Not Implemented)
-This level is a future item, This revolves around integrating logging (level 1/2) into the cloudwatch alarms.
+This level is a future item, This revolves around integrating logging (level 1/2) into the CloudWatch alarms.

-## Level 3 (Not Implimented)
+## Level 3 (Not Implemented)
-This level is a future item, This revolves around setting up Nagios and monitoring the internal logging state of Docker/Jboss and Application logs and other items.
+This level is a future item, This revolves around setting up Nagios and monitoring the internal logging state of Docker/Jboss and application logs and other items.